 As responsible and contributing members to our local communities, we feel that everyone should have access to complete legal counsel.
 With that in mind, our attorneys work on a contingency-only basis.
 What that means is that we do NOT charge you for our fees and services unless we win a settlement or verdict for you.

-For those that are unsure if they have a case, we also provide a 100% FREE initial case review - which allows potential clients to send us the details of their injuries, which our legal team will carefully review and then determine if there are grounds to file a lawsuit.
+For those who are unsure if they have a case, we also provide a 100% FREE initial case review.
+This allows potential clients to send us the details of their injuries, which our legal team will carefully review and then determine if there are grounds to file a lawsuit.